decentninja/Nanoacre/README.md

 There are a bug in Firefox when you press the rematch button...
 We know.

 ## History
-The game originated as a school project KTH, the Swedish Royal Institute of Technology (a University) and has taken of from there.
+The game originated as a school project at KTH, the Swedish Royal Institute of Technology (a University) and has taken of from there.

 ## Mapmaking
 Maps are images using a specialized palette (supplied in the .gpl or .pxpalette files).